miso-lims/miso-lims/docs/_posts/2017-12-07-admin-guide.md

 CALL addTargetedSequencing('Agilent SureSelectXT MethylSeq', 'Agilent SureSelectXT panel for methyl seq', 'Agilent SureSelectXT MethylSeq', 0);
 ```
 Note: the library kit must already exist in MISO.

+# Upgrading to the latest version.

+To upgrade MISO to the latest version, follow the upgrading instructions in [Building and Deploying](installation-guide#upgrading).